ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 With CoT and self-consistency you need to be able to extract the final answer from your prompt, separated from the reasoning.

-For CoT prompting, set the temperature to 0.
+<span style="background-color: #FFFF33;">For CoT prompting, set the temperature to 0.</span>

-Chain of thought prompting is based on greedy decoding, predicting the next word in a sequence based on the highest probability assigned by the language model.
+<span style="background-color: #FFFF33;">Chain of thought prompting is based on greedy decoding, predicting the next word in a sequence based on the highest probability assigned by the language model.
 Generally speaking, when using reasoning, to come up with the final answer, there’s likely one single correct answer.
-Therefore the temperature should always set to 0.
+Therefore the temperature should always set to 0.</span>

 ## Document the various prompt attempts